 Frederick died at only 51, when his youngest child Jack (Reginald John) is only 3.
 Frederick Junior, the oldest son, joined his mother in the running of the bakery.
 Some of the younger children are sent to relatives.
 Albert "Bert" was already staying with the Clarkes in order to attend Oundle School.

 When his mother Clara Maria died in 1933, the Bakery was left not to Frederick but his unmarried brother and sister George Percy and Ethel.
 Frederick died in 1953, Percy in 1971, Ethel died in 1973.
 The Douglases has sold the premises by 1963.
 The building was demolished in 1984-5 and newer premises built on the site.

-A postcard showing the shop at 77 High Street, can be seen here.
+A postcard and another picture showing the shop at 77 High Street, can be seen here.

 George Hall, Macclesfield